linux-rdma/rdma-core/Documentation/udev.md

 BindsTo=dev-infiniband-umad0.device

 [Install]
-# Schedual the unit to be runnable when RDMA hardware is present, but
+# Schedule the unit to be runnable when RDMA hardware is present, but
-# it will only start once the requested device actuall appears.
+# it will only start once the requested device actually appears.
 WantedBy=rdma-hw.target
 ```